 The analyzer will alert the user that a Warning message is active by flashing the FAULT LED, displaying the the Warning message in the Param field along with the CLR button (press to clear Warning message).
-The MSG button displays if there is more than one warning in queue or if you are in the TEST menu and have not yet cleared the message.
+The MSG button will be displayed if there is more than one active warning or if you are in the TEST menu and have not yet cleared the message.
 The following display/touchscreen examples provide an illustration of each: